mac-lawson/CredentialCompartmentalizing/README.md

 ```
 File is located in the CredentialCompartmentalizing/Credentials/src Directory

+NOTE: The application is case-sensitive!!!

 All runs of the application will show information on usage

-FUN: You can customize the quote by moding CredentialCompartmentalizing/Credentials/src/Supercool.txt
+FUN: You can customize the quote by modifying CredentialCompartmentalizing/Credentials/src/Supercool.txt
 ```
 Run:
 ```